The last novel from international crime bestseller Henning Mankell. A brilliant and moving mystery set in the Swedish archipelago.

 Kurt Wallander is twenty one and new to the police force - and he won't let anything stand in the way of solving his first murder case

 From the master of thriller writing, comes a sweeping historical novel based on the true story of a Swedish woman who ran the most famous brothel in Mozambique: a gripping and thought-provoking read

 The inspirational tale of a writer who finds himself caught up in the extraordinary stories of three young immigrant girls in Sweden by the 'Swedish John le Carre', Henning Mankell

-The final instalment in the bestselling Wallander series from the godfather of Swedish crime
+The first new Wallander novel for a decade, the culmination of the bestselling series from the godfather of Swedish crime.

 A compelling story of a child driven to violence through loss and loneliness